gtraiano/houses/README.md

 ### Database
 All API data access/storage is performed in memory, with permanent storage in a local JSON file (for backup purposes).

-On startup, the backend fetches all house data from https://wizard-world-api.herokuapp.com/houses.
+On startup, the backend fetches all house data from `REMOTE_API_URL`.
 Should an error occur, it serves data from its local copy.

 ### REST API
 Per the project requirements, the backend implements a `/houses` endpoint.